jstasiak/python-cg/README.rst

 What is python-cg?
 ------------------

-*python-cg* is a Python wrapper for `NVidia Cg Toolkit <https://developer.nvidia.com/cg-toolkit>`_ runtime.
-I've started it because I like Python, I like NVidia CG and I want to to do some computer game/3d graphics prototyping and research.
+*python-cg* is a Python wrapper for
+`NVidia Cg Toolkit <https://developer.nvidia.com/cg-toolkit>`_ runtime.
+I've started it because I like Python, I like NVidia CG and I want to to do some computer game/3d graphicsprototyping and research.
 Also I still find C++ counterproductive as far as my needs are concerned and I don't want to waste my time doing boring stuff.
 Programming in Python is fun.

 I know about some projects that were meant to bring CG to Python but as far as I know they're history now.

+Project is hostead at GitHub: https://github.com/jstasiak/python-cg.

 What's the state?
 -----------------